cojjjj/blackterm-platform/README.md

 > **⚠️ Responsible Use**
 >
-> BLACKTERM is intended for defensive security research, education, and authorized security assessments only.
-Always obtain permission before scanning or investigating systems that you do not own or explicitly have authorization to test.
+> BLACKTERM is intended for defensive security research, education, and authorized security assessments.
+Only use BLACKTERM on systems you own or on systems for which you have explicit permission to test.
+Users are responsible for ensuring their activities comply with applicable laws, regulations, and organizational policies.
 ---

 # 🏗 Platform Architecture